Airbnb Host Fined $5,000 After Cancelling Service Over Race

-Airbnb, an online hospitality service, made waves after one of its host canceled a reservation based on the race of a prospective guest.
-The host in question has agreed to pay a $5,000 fine and attend an Asian-American studies course at a nearby university following public backlash.
+Airbnb, an online hospitality service, made waves after one of its hosts canceled a reservation based on the race of a prospective guest.
+The host in question has agreed to pay a $5,000 fine and attend an Asian-American studies course at a nearby university following the public backlash.

 Dyne Suh had booked a house near Big Bear, California, for the purpose of a ski trip with her fiancé and friends in February, but was later turned away by her host mere minutes away from the home.

-When the prospective guest contacted her host, Tami Barker, using Airbnb’s messaging service, the host cancelled the reservation, citing Suh’s race.
+When the prospective guest contacted her host, Tami Barker, using Airbnb’s messaging service, the host canceled the reservation, citing Suh’s race.
 “One word says it all.
 Asian.” one of the messages said.

-Suh had originally reached an agreement with Barker to rent out her home for $250 per night, and later confirmed with the host that it was acceptable to bring two additional guest with her.
+Suh had originally reached an agreement with Barker to rent out her home for $250 per night and later confirmed with the host that it was acceptable to bring two additional guests with her.
 She found herself left out in the cold as she neared her destination, however, and soon received a slew of racist messages.

 An Airbnb spokesperson called Barker’s statements “abhorrent and unacceptable.”
 The company has since permanently banned Barker from acting as a host again in the future.

-The renter near Big Bear, California texted Suh as she was close to arriving: “I wouldn’t rent to u if u were the last person on earth,” according to the California Department of Fair Employment and Housing.
+The renter near Big Bear, California, texted Suh as she was close to arriving: “I wouldn’t rent to u if u were the last person on earth,” according to the California Department of Fair Employment and Housing.

 After being confronted with screenshots which showed Barker had agreed to allow Suh’s additional guest, she fired off another message: “You are insanely high,” part of the exchange read.